California’s controversial gas tax will soon repave these roads

 Republicans are pushing a ballot measure to repeal the taxes and fees, and have launched a recall effort against Sen. Josh Newman, D-Fullerton, who voted for it.

-The California Transportation Commission, meanwhile, has been conducting hearings to determined how to spend the bulk of the tax and fee money.
+The California Transportation Commission, meanwhile, has been conducting hearings to determine how to spend the bulk of the tax and fee money.

 Tony Bizjak: 916-321-1059, @TonyBizjak